Our Indications

 Parkinson’s Disease

 Zhittya Genesis Medicine has been developing a potential treatment for Parkinson’s disease following positive animal data in mice and monkeys.
-Since then Zhittya has been conducting medical research studies with humans having dosed 196 patients as of November 2024, where the average patient reported a 53% improvement in motor scores.
+Since then Zhittya has been conducting medical research studies with humans having dosed over 200 patients as of May 2025, where the average patient reported a 53% improvement in motor scores.
 Zhittya is hoping to start US FDA Clinical Trials in the coming years.

 Coronary Artery Disease